Together in Christ: 'A Lit Fuse' — Proverbs 29:22

 • What lies behind the rage inside of me?

-• Do I have hurts, abuses, unfairnesses, wounds, sins against me I keep alive inside of me, giving rise to my internal anger?
+• Do I have hurts, abuses, unfairnesses, wounds, sins against me that I keep alive inside of me, giving rise to my internal anger?

 • Do I carry guilt — proper guilt for hidden sin or improper guilt because people have shamed me — that I have left unaddressed?